romantanzerfamily/famtanzer-shopping/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/cce-training-zxhcsz)

-FEATURES
+ISSUES

-- manages shopping lists
+- list items need to be checkable

-BUGS
+- add amount

-- won't display shoppinglist
+- use real data